rubenvar/csv-reader/README.md

 - [x] Remove `""` from the strings if they are at begining and end of string.
 - [ ] Add css file to the main page to style the table.
 - [x] 'Doesn't work here' message: add 'if you feel this is an error please report it'.
+- [ ] Try to stop .csv files from downloading, and instead open them in browser so thay can be converted.
 - [ ] Make columns hideable.
 - [ ] If there is a title line, add option to transform data into JSON and export.